-At December 31, 2011, there were 11.5 million shares available for future issuance under the Amended 2007 Plan, of which 0.6 million shares, or 0.9 million shares using the fungible share pool formula, are committed for potential future issuance to certain of the Company's executives in the form of performance-based share awards.
+At December 31, 2012, there were 8.5 million shares available for future issuance under the Amended 2007 Plan.
 Under the fungible share pool formula, the number of total shares available for future awards under the Amended 2007 Plan would be reduced by the fungible share pool multiple of 1.5 for each share of common stock included in an award other than a stock option or SAR award.
 Accordingly, the total number of shares awarded in the future under the Amended 2007 Plan could be less than the number of shares currently available for issuance.